bbcCorp/servers/README.md

 # Servers in a Bottle
-Running servers locally using containers
+Running servers locally using Docker containers

+## Prerequisites

+1. Setup the `SERVER_HOME` variable to the path of the `server` project
+2. Have Docker installed.

 ## Running local servers using Docker